 Bucharest is served by two airports: Aeroportul Internaţional Henri Coandă, also known as Otopeni, and Aeroportul Internaţional București Aurel Vlaicu, also known as Băneasa.
 Due to their similar locations and the fact that buses stop near both, they can easily be confused.
 Currently, most flights arrive at Otopeni, but make sure to check the arrival and departure airport.

-From Henri Coanda Airport to the city and back, you can take a train or a bus.
 Trains depart every 40 minutes towards the North Railway Station.
-This option is fast and comfortable, with tickets costing 12 Lei per trip (€2.4).
+This option is fast and comfortable, with tickets costing 6,5 RON per trip (around €1,5).
 At the main station, you can transfer to other options: metro lines M4 and M5, as well as trams and buses.

 PLACES TO VISIT IN BUCHAREST